Choose a beautiful smile

 Your dentures are not immune to bacteria, plaque, and stains.
 For that reason, you should rinse your mouth out well and clean your dentures with a hard brush, after every meal as well as after coffee, tea, cigarettes, and wine.
 Avoid the use of aggressive cleaning products such as toothpaste, bleach, and effervescent tablets, these can be damaging for your dentures.
 In addition to this, we strongly advise you not to use warm or hot water to clean your dentures.
 It is possible to use soap or a special liquefied cleaning material for your dentures.
 At night you should remove your dentures and place them in a container of cold water.
 For good results, you can use cleaning vinegar.
 Use a soft bristled brush to clean your jaws, tongue, and mouth.
 This can prevent infections.
 For this, you can use lukewarm water or toothpaste.

 Would you like to know how much dentures cost?
 Here is an overview of the prices from our treatment, design, placing, and support of your dentures.

 |P022*||Complete denture upper and lower jaw||€ 401,20|

 Reimbursement from your health insurer

 There are health insurance companies that will reimburse the entire cost of dentures.
-Every five years you have the right of reimbursement of 75% of the costs from the basic health insurance which is mandatory for all residents of the Netherlands.
-It’s important to know that the extraction of teeth and molars are not always covered by health insurance.
-For more information please contact your health insurer.
+Every five years, you have the right of reimbursement of 75% of the costs from the basic health insurance, which is mandatory for all residents of the Netherlands.
+It’s important to know that the extraction of teeth and molars is not always covered by health insurance.
+For more information, please contact your health insurer.

 ” I called this practice on a Saturday as I had so much pain.
 I was able to see them immediately and they helped me with the pain.
 The rest of the treatment was completed the following week.
 I’m so happy that I ended up at this practice.”Happy client